Frequently Asked Questions

 I work full time, and I have my A.A. degree from a community college in Spokane.
 How long will it take me to get my bachelor's degree?

 That depends on how many credits you want to complete in a year.
 Typically, students can complete 24-30 semester credits per year by taking a full schedule of accelerated courses (six-week evening courses).
-A student transferring to Whitworth with two years of coursework (an A.A. degree) from an approved community college can usually finish his or her bachelor's degree in two to three years.
+A student transferring to Whitworth with two years of coursework from an approved community college can usually finish a bachelor's degree in two to three years.

 Does Whitworth accept military credit?